 At Sekigahara, travelers can experience their first traditional Japanese inn complete with tatami-mat floors and an indoor natural hot spring bath known as an onsen.

 After dressing in the provided yukata (literally, "bathing clothes"), the relaxation and peace from escaping outside society will begin to sink in, surrendering to nature.Continue to 6 of 16 below.

 Day 3: Sekigahara to Mitake to Hosokute

 The journey from Sekigahara to Mitake is traversed by train.
 At Mitake, travelers embark on the first extensive walk along the Nakasendo Way.
 The walk from Mitake to Hosokute is unmistakably a walk through Japanese feudal history.
-The original stone paving of the highway and small shrines along the road installed to bring travelers protection, along with the sites of former tea house for travelers to rest, all recall the rich history of the very steps present day travelers are taking.
+The original stone paving of the highway and small shrines along the road installed to bring travelers protection, along with the sites of former tea houses for travelers to rest, all recall the rich history of the very steps present-day travelers are taking.

 The third night of the journey is spent at The Daikokuya Inn, which has been in business since The Edo period.
 Although the current building that houses the inn is relatively new -- built in the 1850s -- the building has a historic feel to it, with its wooden pillars and mud walls.Continue to 7 of 16 below.

 For history buffs and lovers of Japanese tales, the walk from Hosokuteto Ena is one of the most exciting.
 Forgotten for decades, this section of the road--which dates back to the eighth century--was recently rediscovered.